yrmo/cudagrad/README.md

 ## Design

-~~The plan is to be similar to PyTorch's internals, particularily the [Variable/Tensor Merge Proposal](https://github.com/pytorch/pytorch/issues/13638) design.~~ The design is a mix of PyTorch and micrograd, with micrograd like members and PyTorch like backward classes with an `apply()` interface.
+~~The plan is to be similar to PyTorch's internals, particularily the [Variable/Tensor Merge Proposal](https://github.com/pytorch/pytorch/issues/13638) design.~~ The design is a mix of PyTorch and micrograd, with micrograd like members and PyTorch like backward classes with an `void apply(std::shared_ptr<Tensor> grad_output, std::vector<std::shared_ptr<Tensor>> grad_inputs)` interface.

 For simplicity, many features PyTorch has cudagrad does not, like broadcasting and views.
 All operations are defined only on `std::shared_ptr<Tensor>`, for now at least.